 - Group Carts Simplify Ordering for Offices and Larger Families.
 Instacart’s group ordering feature is a godsend for larger families and co-workers ordering office staples or party supplies.
 If you’re part of an office party planning committee or putting together a big event like a bachelor or bachelorette party, allowing multiple people to add to your list is especially convenient.

 - Good Referral Program.
 Instacart pays you $10 for every successful referral who creates an account and places their first order.
 That could be enough to offset the delivery fee and tip on your next order.

 - Alcohol Delivery Where Permitted.
-Where permitted by law, Instacart allows alcohol delivery.
+Where permitted by law, Instacart allows its personal shoppers to purchase and deliver alcohol.
 That’s a bonus for party planners who don’t have time to make a separate trip to discount liquor stores like Total Wine & More, where the selection is much better and prices are lower than the typical grocery store’s alcohol aisle.

 Instacart’s notable disadvantages include the potential for high delivery fees, some gaps in retailer coverage, and spotty in-store pickup availability.

 - Potential for High Delivery Fees.
 Instacart’s delivery and service fees are variable.
-In particular, the delivery fee is subject to change based on demand for Instacart’s services.
+In particular, the delivery fee is subject to change based on demand for Instacart’s services and significantly adds to store prices.
 If you can’t schedule your order in advance, you run the risk of sticker shock at checkout.